Abraham-Dagnew/Expense-Tracker/README.md

 # Expense Tracker

 ## Overview
-**Expense Tracker Web Application** built using **.NETMVC**.
+**Expense Tracker Web Application** is built using **.NETMVC**.
 It allows users to track expenses, manage profiles, and handle account login and password management.

 The application uses:
 - **In-Memory Database**: for tracking expense data.